 Ms. Kreiss is the principal financial contact for the Cooperative Group Program, and ensures that Program requirements are met for these cooperative agreements.
-Along with the Project Officer, she provides program and financial oversight to the Early Therapeutics Development with Phase II Emphasis research contract program.
+Along with the Project Officer, she provides program and financial oversight to the Experimental Therapeutics Development with Phase II Emphasis research contract program.
 Ms. Kreiss, along with her assistant and with the support of CGCB, performs several central functions in the management of CTEP contracts.
 She is an on-site resource for policy information; helps Project Officers with the recompetition process, and monitors contract spending.
 Ms. Kreiss collaborates with the Project Officer on the Cancer Trials Support Unit contract, where her work with the Cooperative Groups dovetails with activities on the contract.

 Ms. Kreiss’s early work experience was in a federally funded community health center in south Baltimore City, where she served jointly as a social worker and as the Center’s Public Relations Representative.